 - Earning categories – The best credit cards for international travel tend to offer bonuses on certain categories of spend.
 Search for cards with category bonuses that match your spending patterns.

-- Good redemption options – The top cards in this realm let you redeem for travel directly or transfer points to airline and hotel partners at a good value (generally, more than 1 cent per point or mile).
+- Good redemption options – The top cards in this realm let you redeem for travel directly or transfer points to airline and hotel partners at a good value (1 cent per point or mile is standard).
 The more options you have and the more value you get on your points and miles, the better off you’ll be.

 - Travel insurance benefits – The best travel credit cards offer free travel insurance like trip cancellation/interruption coverage, auto rental coverage, lost baggage insurance, baggage delay coverage and travel accident insurance.